Thursday, November 9, 2023

 Population from Maine to Maryland and New Jersey, Pennsylvania, Wisconsin are prone to increase tick bites due to increasing number of deer in the woods.

-The adult tick must feed 48 - 72 hours during that time, B. burgdorferi enters the wound form the tick's saliva contamination.
+The adult tick must feed 48–72 hours during that time, B. burgdorferi enters the wound from the tick's saliva contamination.

 The incubation varies from a few days to several weeks following the tick bite.